dotweblabs/twirl/README.md

 Tech
 -----------

-appObjects uses a number of open source projects to work properly:
+twist uses a number of open source projects to work properly:

 * [GAE SDK] - SDK for the AppEngine platform (GAE, AppScale or CapeDwarf)
+* boon

 Installation
 --------------